janaom/datacamp-python-data-learning/intermediate-python/README.md

 Note: Don't change anything about the initialization of all_walks that is given.
 Setting any number inside the list will cause the exercise to crash!

+    Fill in the specification of the for loop so that the random walk is simulated five times.
+    After the random_walk array is entirely populated, append the array to the all_walks list.
+    Finally, after the top-level for loop, print out all_walks.

 ## Solution

 ```python